miguelmarcondesf/activerecord-tenanted/GUIDE.md

 - how to configure model classes and records
   - variations for primary or non-primary records
-  - how to make a class that inherits from ActiveRecord::Base "sublet" from a tenanted database
+  - how to make a class that inherits from ActiveRecord::Base "subtenant" from a tenanted database
     - and note how we do it out of the box for Rails records

 - Rails configuration